-Some bigger carrier companies are registered brokers as well which gives them the opportunity to broker out your order to another carrier.
+Some bigger carrier companies are registered brokers as well which gives them the opportunity to sub-contract your order to another carrier.
 This means that even when you think you are dealing with a carrier in some instances you go through a broker service.
 Most auto transport carriers do not have an online presence and customers cannot find information about their performance and quality of services.
-Dealing with a carrier company does not mean customers will pay less.
-A service costs what it costs.
-Whether that is time, equipment and effort to drive or to find and deal with customers, it all costs money.
+Safety ratings are usually available to broker companies.

 What is the difference between brokers and carriers?

-Considering all we said about brokers and carriers we can summarize it here so you can see the differences.
+Considering all we said about brokers and carriers, we can summarize it here so you can see the differences.

-The carriers accept loads from their brokers or shippers at a price they find reasonable.
+The carriers accept loads from their brokers or shippers at a price they find reasonable, usualy consulted with national dispatch boards.
 They know best the cost of moving a load and thus they define market prices.
-Carriers deliver vehicles to customers and their work day is usually 8 hours or regulated driving.
+Carriers deliver vehicles to customers and their work day is usually 8 hours of regulated driving.

 - Both entities must register with the FMCSA and the DOT and get licensed.

 - A carrier company contracts that its own trucks will transport your vehicle, while the broker company contracts with carriers to ship your car.

 - It is not true that a carrier company can guarantee dates.
 In the auto transport industry dates are simply never guaranteed.
 Road, whether or truck condition can delay the transport service at any point in time during transit.

 Why are there broker and carrier companies?